-An interior perimeter and underfloor drainage system will be required to control water infiltration below the lowest underground parking level slab and redirect water from the building's foundation drainage system to the buildings sump pit(s).
+An interior perimeter and underfloor drainage system will be required to control water infiltration below the lowest underground parking level slab and redirect water to the buildings sump pit(s).
 The interior perimeter and underfloor drainage pipe should consist of a 100 to 150 mm diameter corrugated perforated plastic pipe sleeved with a geosock.

 The underfloor drainage pipe should be placed in each direction of the basement floor span and connected to the perimeter drainage pipe.
-The interior drainage pipe should be provided with tee-connections to extend pipes between the perimeter drainage line and the HDPE-face of the composite foundation drainage board via the foundation wall sleeves.
 The spacing of the underfloor drainage system should be provided by Paterson once the foundation and column layout and sump system location(s) have been finalized and during the design phase of the project (i.e., prior to tender).